jwk0224/deep-learning/README.md

 - Use non-linear units like ReLU to improve your model
 - Build a deeper neural network (with more than 1 hidden layer)
 - Implement an easy-to-use neural network class

+## ex5_Deep Neural Network for Image Classification: Application

+- Build and apply a deep neural network to supervised learning